WordPress/gutenberg/docs/designers-developers/developers/internationalization.md

 The new script package is registered with WordPress as `wp-i18n` and should be declared as a dependency during `wp_register_script()` and imported as a global off the Window object as `wp.i18n`.

 Depending on your developer workflow, you might want to use WP-CLI's `wp i18n make-pot` command or a build tool for Babel called `@wordpress/babel-plugin-makepot` to create the necessary translation file.
-The latter which requires use of Babel to compile code to extract the i18n methods.
+The latter approach integrates with Babel to extract the i18n methods.

 ### Common methods in wp.i18n (may look similar)